Tenerife: Railway plans

 By 2005, plans for a light-rail network linking the capital with the South had been approved by both the Tenerife Council and the Canary Islands Government, though the discussion with the central Spanish Government stalled on budget issues.
 The original intent was to establish two railway systems that would serve the northern and southern sides of the island connecting these with the capital.

 By March 2011, these intentions had been replaced by advanced plans for a single 80 km high-speed rail line, the "South Train" which would connect Santa Cruz de Tenerife with Adeje via Santa Maria de Añaza, Candelaria, San Isidro, Tenerife South Airport, and a main stopover station at Adeje which would be designed to service up to 25,000 passengers per day.
 Trains would run every 15 minutes during rush hours, and would achieve speeds up to 220 km/h.
 The project, which involves 9 tunnels, 12 false tunnels (together 22.1 km) and 33 viaducts (8.3 km) has been budgeted at EUR 1.7 bn.
 It has met staunch opposition from local environmentalists.

+Plans for the train system were resurrected in 2017.
+Construction is expected to start by 2027.

 An alternate plan for a high-speed Transrapid maglev has also been put forward.

-Tourist train
+Tourist bus train

 A tourist train (Tren Turístico) serves Costa Adeje to Los Cristianos with several stops including in Playa de las Americas.
+It is served by a motor vehicle designed to look like a train, with separate carriage attached to it.